Alejandrovc0/smart_study_assistant/README.md

 This project is licensed under the MIT License.
 For more information, see the [LICENSE](LICENSE) file.

-## Inspired By
+## Acknowledgment

-This project was inspired by GPT Newspaper (https://github.com/rotemweiss57/gpt-newspaper.git).
-The overall concept of using multiple agents to create a smart assistant informed the design of this project.
+This project was developed with guidance from GPT Newspaper (https://github.com/rotemweiss57/gpt-newspaper.git).
+The structure and some of the implementation ideas were inspired by the original project.

 ## Key Differences